heavendata/heavendata.github.io/en/settings/attributes.md

 # Product Attributes

-Goal of a product information management system is to be the single source of truth for all your product data in best possible quality.
-You can store text information, product relations and other data types as well as binary assets and categories.
+The goal of a product information management system is to be the single source of truth for all your product data in the best possible quality.
+You can store text information, product relations and other data types, and binary assets and categories.

 This document describes what attributes are and how to manage them.

 ## Concept
-It's important to have all peaces of information information in dedicated fields.
-We call this fields "product attributes".
-Common examples for attributes are "product name", "width", "price", "color", ...
+It's crucial to have all pieces of information in dedicated fields.
+We call these fields "product attributes."
+Typical examples for attributes are "product name", "width", "price", "color", ...
 If you're working with Excel or databases, one product attribute will store the data of one column in a worksheet.

 Note: Do not add all those data in one single text attribute.
 Prefer one attribute for each fact.

 ### Attribute Sections
-An attribute is always part of one attribute section.
-Just a group for better readability.
+An attribute is always part of one attribute section — just a group for better readability.

 Example: